Lyrics:One of These Days [Version (a)]:

 April 12, 1999Latest known live version:

-August 22, 2000"One of These Days" was premiered on stage on April 12 1999, the second of an eight-show tour of Japan in support of
+"One of These Days" was premiered on stage on April 12 1999, the second of an eight-show tour of Japan in support of

 Mutations.
 The version on April 19 is quite pretty, and as I said above, there's a bit more sparkle in the dusty old song when it's performed on stage.
 Beck changes the "it's getting better, that much I know" line to "it's getting later, nowhere to go."

 On July 2 2000, at the This Ain't No Picnic Festival, Beck took the chance to play a number of songs that he just does not get to do all that often.
-The "One Of These Days" is led by a rolling acoustic guitar and some flute by Brass Menagerie member, David Ralicke, it had a much better arrangement than ever before.
+The "One Of These Days" is led by a rolling acoustic guitar and some flute by Brass Menagerie member, David Ralicke.
+It had a much better arrangement than ever before.
 Beck has some trouble in the beginning remembering the lyrics correctly, and ends up changing the verses fairly drastically:

 One of these days, I hope it's soon